Skip to Content

 Selecting Garden Location

-Choosing the right location for your fruit garden determines whether you’ll enjoy years of abundant harvests or struggle with disappointing yields.
+Your garden’s location determines whether you’ll enjoy abundant harvests or struggle with poor yields.

 Understanding Local Climate Zones